Beyond FA

 The Challenge Task¶

 We ask participants to use the white matter model of their choice to extract meaningful features.
+We provide an evaluation Docker that trains and tests submissions in a shallow MLP.

 Additional Resources¶

-We provide a baseline algorithm to help with algorithm I/O.
+We provide a baseline algorithm to help with algorithm I/O. THIS HAS BEEN UPDATED 3/12!
+You can use the Docker to help build yours, too.

 We also provide an example of our testing MLP.